- Home

 Side effects of a cone biopsy

-You may have some light bleeding or cramping for a few days after the cone biopsy.
+After a cone biopsy, you may have some light bleeding or cramping for a few days.
 Avoid doing any heavy lifting for a few weeks, as the bleeding could become heavier or start again.
-If the bleeding lasts longer than 3–4 weeks, becomes heavy or has a bad smell, see your doctor.
-Some women notice a dark brown discharge for a few weeks, but this will ease.

 A cone biopsy may weaken the cervix.
 You can still become pregnant after a cone biopsy, but you may be at a higher risk of having a miscarriage or having the baby prematurely.
 If you would like to become pregnant in the future, talk to your doctor before the procedure.